byork6/SafeBeat-Infant-Monitor/README.md

 # SIMPLELINK SDK Download
 The software development kit (SDK) for the CC2651P3 MCU was downloaded from TI's website in order to utilize the SDK's software support.
 If the SDK is not installed some header files will not be included in the main.c source file.
 Do not change installation directory of the SDK during the installation proccess.
-1. Download the SDK from link below.
+1. Download the [SDK](https://www.ti.com/product/CC2651P3#software-development) from the TI website.
-   CC2651P3 on TI website -> https://www.ti.com/product/CC2651P3#software-development
 2. The default directory for the SDK should be C:\ti\simplelink_cc13xx_cc26xx_sdk_7_41_00_17
 3. This directory will be added to the project in CCS Theie by navigating to the workspace with the cloned repo (Open the workspace from File -> Open Folder... -> Selecting the Workspace folder)
 4. Once you are in the workspace add the SDK by navigating to File -> Preferences -> Code Composer Studio Settings... -> General (On left) -> Products